 '''

 HaArrayForEach(ARRAY_X a, X x, int i)

-HaArrayForEachReverse(ARRAY_X a, X x, int i)
+HaArrayForEachReverse(ARRAY X a, X x, int i)

 '''

 These iterate over the elements of a, in forward or reverse order.
 Within each iteration, x is one element of a and i is the index of x in a.
 For example, prints the elements of array strings.
-Like all Howard's iterators, both macros expand to for( ... ; ... ; ... )
+Like all Howard's iterators, both macros expand to and may be used syntactically in any way that this construct may be.